-The FIL Life Board authorises the use of $\pounds$ 1m of capital for the use of seeding new funds / share classes.
-Each share class of a Fund is seeded with $\pounds$ 4,000 until assets within that share class reach a predetermined level when it can be withdrawn.
+The FIL Life Board authorises the use of £1m of capital for the use of seeding new funds / share classes, however where multiple new funds are required in a short period of time, the Board can increase this amount as a temporary measure.
+As at 31 December 2020, the Board had authorised an increase up to £1.5m.
+Each share class of a Fund is seeded with £4,000 until assets within that share class reach a pre-determined level when it can be withdrawn.